oac-tree/sup-dto/doc/anyvalue.rst

    destination is left unchanged and false is returned.
 This is basically a non-throwing version of :func:`AnyValue& AnyValue::operator=(const AnyValue&)`.

+.. function:: bool TryAssignIfEmptyOrConvert(AnyValue& dest, const AnyValue& src)

+   :param dest: ``AnyValue`` object to assign to.
+   :param src: ``AnyValue`` object to assign from.
+   :return: ``true`` on successful assignment.

+   Try to assign an AnyValue to another AnyValue.
+If the destination AnyValue is empty, simply do an assignmet, which always succeeds.
+Otherwise, the bahvior is exactly as in :func:`bool TryAssign(AnyValue& dest, const AnyValue& src)`.

+.. function:: std::pair<bool, AnyValue> TryConvertAllowExtraSourceFields(AnyValue& src, const AnyType& target_type)

+   :param src: ``AnyValue`` source AnyValue.
+   :param target_type: ``AnyType`` type to use as the prototype.
+   :return: Pair of the success status and its optional value.

+   Try to convert a source AnyValue to the given target type, where the source value is allowed to contain more structure members, at any depth, as the target type.
+Extra member fields in the source AnyValue will be ignored and not converted to the result.

+.. function:: std::pair<bool, AnyValue> TryConvertAllowExtraTargetFields(AnyValue& src, const AnyType& target_type)

+   :param src: ``AnyValue`` source AnyValue.
+   :param target_type: ``AnyType`` type to use as the prototype.
+   :return: Pair of the success status and its optional value.

+   Try to convert a source AnyValue to the given target type, where the target type is allowed to contain more structure members, at any depth, as the source value.
+Extra member fields in the target type will be ignored and will not be present in the result.

+.. function:: std::string PrintAnyValue(const AnyValue& anyvalue)

+   :param value: ``AnyValue`` object to serialize.
+   :return: string representation of AnyValue for printing.

+   Serialize the AnyValue to a string that is human readable.
+This function is mostly used for debugging purposes or for logging AnyValues in a human readable way.

 .. function:: bool Increment(AnyValue& value)

    :param value: ``AnyValue`` object to increment.